Have a question?

 • Ministry Training Institutes

-This section will be updated as additional schools confirm acceptance of King James Bible College degrees.
+This section will be updated as additional schools confirm acceptance.
 Because policies can change at any time, students should always verify acceptance directly with each institution.

 Disclaimer: